-Wireless sensor networks are a group of specialized devices or sensors which are used to monitor different environmental conditions and to collect and organize that data at some certain central location.
-It detects and measures a number of physical conditions such as humidity, temperature, sound, pressure, speed and direction, chemical concentrations, vibrations, pollutant levels and many other such conditions.
-It has many application with microcontroller projects.
+In this tutorial, we will look at wireless sensor networks.
+Wireless sensor networks are a group of specialized devices or sensors that we can use to monitor different environmental conditions and collect and organize that data at a certain central location.
+It detects and measures a number of physical conditions, such as humidity, temperature, sound, pressure, speed and direction, chemical concentrations, vibrations, pollutant levels, and many other such conditions.
+It has many applications in microcontroller projects.

-There are a number of nodes in a sensor network, these nodes are the detection stations and they are very small and portable.
-There is a sensor/transducer, microcontroller, transceiver and power source in every sensor node.
-The transducer senses the physical condition and if there is any change then it generates electrical signals.
+There are a number of nodes in a sensor network; these nodes are the detection stations, and they are very small and portable.
+There is a sensor/transducer, microcontroller, transceiver, and power source in every sensor node.
+The transducer senses the physical condition, and if there is any change, it generates electrical signals.
 These signals go to the microcomputer for processing.
-A central computer sends commands to the transceiver and data is then transmitted to that computer.
+A central computer sends commands to the transceiver and transmits the data to that computer.

 There are four common sensor network topologies:

 - Mesh network

 1. Point to Point Network Topology

 In this topology, there is no central hub.
 A node can communicate directly with another node.
 This is the most common topology, and it has a single data communication channel that offers a secure communication path.
 Each device can act as a client and a server in it.

 2. Star Network Topology

 Unlike point-to-point networks, a centralized communication hub is present in a star network.
 Each communication is done through this centralized hub, and no direct communications between the nodes are possible.
 In this case, the central hub is the server, and the nodes are clients.